 • Convenience stores and supermarkets have a daily selection of sushi at a much cheaper price regardless of the time.

-• Ordering a la carte only makes economic sense at kaiten-zushi (conveyor belt sushi restaurants); otherwise, it is always, always cheaper to order a set meal (unless you’re just keen on eating a lot of cucumber rolls).
+• Ordering a la carte only makes economic sense at kaiten-zushi (conveyor belt sushi restaurants); otherwise, it is almost always cheaper to order a set meal (unless you’re just keen on eating a lot of cucumber rolls).

-This post was originally published on July 25th, 2014, and is occasionally updated.
-Last updated in August 2023.
+This post was originally published on July 25th, 2014.
+Last updated in April 2026.

 Filed under: Sushi